-For the fiscal year ended December 31, 2023, the Company paid no income tax.
-The Company does not expect to pay Canadian income taxes during the next seven years under the commodity price forecasts in its annual reserves evaluation.
-This estimate could be affected by, among other factors, income tax reassessments, a significant change in commodity prices or capital activity or the Company's other business activities such as any joint venture arrangements, acquisitions or asset sales.
+These estimates could be affected by, among other factors, income tax reassessments, a significant change in commodity prices or capital activity or the Company's other business activities such as any joint venture arrangements, acquisitions or asset sales.
 Changes in these factors from estimates used by the Company could result in the Company paying income taxes earlier or later than expected.
 For additional information concerning the Company's tax horizon see "Risk Factors - Income Tax".